Results To Date

 - E-85 gasoline is running well, in two non-E-85-rated engines, my Bertha, and pioneered by Fritz (a friend), who has the second engine of which we are aware to run with air chargers.
 Fritz is using just two at this writing.
 He has been running E-85 in his '99 Dodge truck for about a year, with minor hiccups and transmission (probably compression/vacuum) response issues.
-Both run very nicely on E-85.
-We have found that the common advice for many E-85-explicit vehicles is recommended, which is to run common fuel after every two or three tanks of pure E-85; there appears to be a sensor or something which gets confused a bit if you don't, you'll see a bit of roughness.
+Both run very nicely on E-85 with air chargers in.
+We have found that the common advice for many E-85-explicit vehicles is recommended, which is to run common fuel after every three or four or five tanks of pure E-85; there appears to be a sensor or something which gets confused a bit if you don't, you'll see a bit of roughness.

 - More power overall.
 Much smoother.

 - When the engine is hot and the environment is over 80 F, much much quieter.